aixoio/bypass/protocol.md

 Now that the server has verified the client, the client must verify the server.
 First the client will send the server a packet with 8 random bytes and the server will sign the 8 bytes with it's private key and will encrypt the signature and send it back to the client for the client to verify.

+The client will then check the signature if it is valid it will send back an encrypted byte with `0b00000001` and if it is **not** valid it will send back a byte with `0b00000000` and close the connection.